Spring 2021 Courses

 Please check the "Eligible for History Majors" drop down menu on YES to see what courses in other programs count toward the history major.

 Preview requirements for your major: Vanderbilt University Undergraduate Catalog 2019-2020

 FULFILLING YOUR CAPSTONE

-You must have completed HIST 3000W in order for a capstone course HIST 4960 to count as a capstone.
+You must have completed HIST 3000W as a prerequisite to HIST 4960

 HIST 4960 CAPSTONE SEMINAR FOR HISTORY MAJORS

 HIST 4960.xx World Government: The History of an Idea Since 1800.
 Instructor: Michael Bess For centuries, political and philosophical thinkers have sought to imagine a system of laws and democratic governance for the entire planet.
 If all peoples could be brought together under a single global legal framework, then war would potentially become a thing of the past.
 The idea has been dismissed as a dangerous utopian fantasy by some, and hailed by others as an urgently necessary solution to the most intractable problems facing humankind.
 Would it take shape as an Orwellian super-state, oppressive and intrusive, or more like the European Union – a federation that respects the subsidiary rights of lower levels of governance down to local regions and municipalities?
 In this course we explore the history of this idea, surveying the obstacles and opponents it has encountered, and assessing its prospects in the century to come.
 HIST 4960.xx Race and Law.
 Instructor: Kimberly Welch This course seeks to understand how law has intersected with race and influenced the making of racial groups and categories of difference in the United States and elsewhere.
 This course will examine how law worked in theory and on the ground to shape the historical and cultural production of racial hierarchies and the creation of racial identities. (no AXLE credit) HIST 4960.xx TBD.
 Instructor: David Blackbourn